Why We Do What We Do August 15, 2016 14:27

 We spoke in a dimly-lit old theater, sharing our story about our son, Maverick’s, near-death experience.
 Afterward, an elderly lady pulled me aside to speak to me privately.
 She told me that decades earlier she had experienced the very same thing with one of her babies.

 But she said back then they did not have the specialized treatments that Maverick received, and her baby ultimately died.
 She sobbed as she quietly admitted she had never told anyone her story before, outside of her family.
 She said that hearing our story gave her the courage to deal with her pain and tell me about it.
 She said she almost hadn't come that night but decided at the last minute to show up.
 We were both so glad she did.
 Some healing took place-- for both of us.
-God worked in both of us.

 That is why we do what we do.
 We are truly nothing special.
 We are not spectacular.
 We certainly aren't perfect.
 We are not pastors or preachers or professors.
 We don't have everything figured out.
 Our story is not the most amazing one we've heard.
 Our "load" is not the heaviest.
 We are just real.
 We just tell our stories and share what we have learned from them.
 We share how we’ve learned to communicate effectively because if you can communicate, then you can work together to solve any issue.
+We work with other speakers to help them share their stories, expertise, and lessons, too, because audiences need to hear them.

 We do it for that lady in Syracuse, and for others just like her.